alexpolt/alexpolt.github.io/src/type-loophole.md

   <h3>Isn't it awesome!?</h3>

+  This type loophole basically allows us to store some type into a "variable" and later read it back!
+It's very powerful.

-  Or we can turn a structure into luple: a lightweight tuple of my design that has the advantage of a stable layout across compilers (at least as far as I tested it):
+  More examples: we can turn a structure into luple: a lightweight tuple of my design that has the advantage of a stable layout across compilers (at least as far as I tested it):

     struct data {
       float a;